purplesyringa/ThunderProxy/README.md

 ## TODO

-1. Send messages via IRC to lobby
+1. Send messages to group chats
-2. Send messages to group chats
+2. Receive messages from group chats
-3. Receive messages from group chats
+3. Send messages to private chats
-4. Send messages to private chats
+4. Receive messages from private chats
-5. Receive messages from private chats
+5. ~~Send messages via IRC to lobby~~
 6. ~~Receive messages from lobby~~

 ## Installation and usage